dacodekid/dacodekid.com/content/gist/business-analysis/tools-techniques/story-slicing.md

 Question: How does Impact Analysis contribute to managing the requirements baseline?
 A: By ignoring any changes and keeping the requirements baseline static.
-B: It helps in evaluating the effect of changes on existing requirements, assessing potential alterations in attributes like complexity and dependencies.
+B: Evaluate changes on existing requirements, considering attributes like complexity.
 C: Impact Analysis is irrelevant to the requirements baseline.
 D: It only focuses on adding new requirements without assessing the impact on existing ones.
 Answer: B